amicuchu/NintendoClientsWiki/Account-Server.md

 This request does not take an parameters.
 The response body is empty, and no `Content-Type` header is returned by the server.
 The server time can be retrieved from the `X-Nintendo-Date` header.

 ### GET /v1/api/admin/mapped_ids
 Converts between PID and NNID.
+PIDs starts at 1799999999 and decrement on every new account.

 | Param | Description |
 | --- | --- |